rabbah/nimbella-cli/README.md

 1. Commit this repo (there can be no uncommitted changes).
 2. Issue `npm version patch`
+3. Enter your Apple Developer Id and password in the environment variables `APPLE_ID` and `APPLE_PWD`
+   * You can use a keychain reference for the password if you don't want to put it directly in the environment
-3. In the `main` repo issue `./build.sh newstablecli`
+4. In the `main` repo issue `./build.sh newstablecli`
+5. The script will attempt to sign the MacOS installer and submit it to Apple for notarization.
+   * If that fails, you may be able to restart at that point by directly calling the sub-script `signAndNotarize.sh`
+   * If the sign and submit process succeeds, you will still have to wait for an email from Apple telling you whether notarization was successful.
+6. Once notarization has succeeded, check that the MacOS installer is fully acceptable by issuing `./build.sh --check-stable`

-The script will check that you did the first two steps and will also check that the two repos are in synch with each other.
+The script will check that you did the first three steps and will also check that the repos are in synch with each other.
 The new stable version will be in `workbench/stable`

 ### Usage